Whatsapp Icon

 Outlook and Prognosis

 The prognosis for medulloblastoma has improved significantly over the years, thanks to advancements in treatment.
 With current therapies, many patients experience long-term survival.
-However, long-term effects of treatment, including impacts on learning and memory, are areas of ongoing research and support.
+However, the long-term effects of treatment, including impacts on learning and memory, are areas of ongoing research and support.

 Understanding medulloblastoma and its impact is crucial for patients, families, and caregivers.
 Early detection and treatment are key to improving outcomes for those affected by this challenging condition.